Upheaval (Forthcoming May 2019)

-Currently a professor of Geography at UCLA, Jared Diamond is also the author of bestselling book Why Is Sex Fun?
-He has received some of the world's most prestigious awards, including a MacArthur Genius Grant, the Dickson Prize in Science, the Tyler Prize for Environmental Achievement and the National Medal of Science, America's highest civilian award in science.
+Currently a professor of Geography at UCLA, Diamond is also the author of the internationally bestselling books The World Until Yesterday, and The Third Chimpanzee.
+He has received some of the world’s most prestigious awards, including a MacArthur Genius Award, the Dickson Prize in Science, the Tyler Prize for Environmental Achievement and the National Medal of Science, America’s highest civilian award in science.
+Foreign Policy has named him one of the world’s top 10 public intellectuals.

 The U.S. is the richest country in the world, with the world’s strongest military.
 Those strengths of ours arise from our underlying geographic, socio-economic, and political advantages.
 But history shows us that countries enjoying advantages can squander them, as has happened to Argentina, Brazil, and China.
 In this keynote, Jared Diamond explains that the U.S. today faces four fundamental unfolding problems that threaten American democracy, wealth, and power.
 History also shows us that some nations have confronted and solved unfolding problems, while other nations haven’t.
 What factors make it either more likely or less likely that we Americans will solve our own emerging problems?